Albert shako: In service

 Soldiers complained that the Albert shako was heavy and uncomfortable.
-The shako was liable to fall off in action, one account recalls that the battlefield of Chillianwala in 1849 was littered with discarded shakoes.
-The shako saw use in the Crimean War (1853–1856), one of its last uses in the field as it was replaced in 1855.
+The shako was liable to fall off in action; an eyewitness from the 61st (South Gloucestershire) Regiment of Foot noted that the battlefield of Chillianwala in 1849 was littered with discarded shakoes.
+The shako saw one of its last widespread uses on active service in the Crimean War (1853–1856), as it was replaced in 1855.
 The shako was generally only worn in the earlier battles of the war such as Alma and Inkerman, being replaced by the round forage cap in later actions.
 Colonel George Bell of the 1st Regiment of Foot (Royal Scots) complained in 1854: "The next thing I want to pitch aside is the abominable Albert, as it is called, whereon a man may fry his ration beef at mid-day in this climate, the top being patent leather to attract a 10 fold more portion of the sun's rays to madden his brain".

 The Albert shako's formal replacement was the 1855 French pattern shako, introduced as part of reforms that year that reduced the amount of decorative details on British Army uniforms.
 The French pattern shako was shorter and is sometimes described as a kepi.
 It is not known if the reduction in size was to improve comfort or just in imitation of the headgear then worn by the French army.
 The ball-shaped plumes of the Albert shako were retained on the new headgear.
 The Albert shako was retained by the Sappers and Miners until 1857, when they were issued with busbies.
 The shako continued in service in the yeomanry long after it had been replaced in the regular forces.
 Yeomanry officers often wore the shako with feather plumes and their men with horsehair plumes rather than the ball plumes mandated for the regulars.